dcadata/predictit-arbitrage/README.md

 Real-time arbitrage opportunities for the prediction market PredictIt

-Information published in this repository does not constitute financial advice, and the author is not responsible for any decisions you make based on this information.
+Information published in this repository is for information purposes only.
+It does not constitute financial advice.
+The author is not responsible for any decisions readers make.